 - Reduced insurance rates for Directors and Officers Liability, General Liability, Property, Cyber and Volunteer Accident coverage.
 All non-profit members are eligible for reduced rates available through Shaw Sabey and Associates.

-- Access to the Arts & Entertainment Plan.
-The Arts & Entertainment Plan™ is underwritten by AFBS, and offers competitive rates on Drug, Health, Dental and Life insurance for members of ArtsBC and their dependants.
+- Access to the Arts and Entertainment Plan®.
+The Arts & Entertainment Plan® is underwritten by AFBS, and offers competitive rates on Drug, Health, Dental and Life insurance for members of ArtsBC and their dependants.
 Click HERE for more details.

 - Free promotion on our website for job postings and event listings.